catamphetamine/universal-webpack/README.md

 // (shared with the client side) import reducers from '../client/reducers.js'

-// The server code must export a function
+// Starts the server.
-// (`parameters` may contain some miscellaneous library-specific stuff) export default function(parameters)
+// (`parameters` may contain some parameters) export default function startServer(parameters)
 {
 	// Create HTTP server.
 	const app = new express()